How Much Does a Home Appraisal Cost in Georgia?

 According to the Appraisal Institute, the nation’s largest professional association of real estate appraisers, data from the appraisal report is often used by financial institutions to confirm that the loan-to-value (LTV) ratio meets their underwriting guidelines.

 Lenders want reassurance that the buyer isn’t over-borrowing.
 This is because the house typically serves as collateral for the loan if the borrower defaults on the mortgage.
-But the appraisal must be handled by an independent third-party professional assigned by an Appraisal Management Company (AMC) — someone with no biases in the process.
+The appraisal must be handled by an independent third-party professional assigned by an Appraisal Management Company (AMC) — someone with no biases in the process.

 Some sellers will opt to order an appraisal of their home before listing, particularly if the house has unique features that impact the value of the property.